 1) The treadmill is consistent.
 Your environment does not change and it is easy to gauge your progress.

 2) If you are coming back from an injury, you can easily adjust pace and workload and the belt is much more forgiving than running on pavement.
+You can also consult your insurance company to claim compensation.
+But if you are wondering do I need to speak to insurance after getting rear-ended or after some other accident, you can talk to an experienced lawyer to clear your confusion.

 3) The treadmill is a great place to work on your run cadence (steps per minute) and focus on your running form.
 Many treadmills are also placed in front of a mirror, which can aid in proper running form.